Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 the MongoDB cluster needed to render the website.
 The visualization will also work if you run trial mode, but you will be limited only to the neighborhood of Allston.
-To run just simply run the app.py file found in the project3 subdirectory.
+To render rhe visualization simply run the app.py file found in the project3 subdirectory.
 This should render html locally on your machine.

 Note: we use sys.path.insert to reference the code found in optimize.py to compute kmeans.
-This should be fine working on your systems but if not all app.py needs is a reference to the optimize module.
+This should work fine on your system but if not all app.py needs is a reference to the optimize module.